Our TNRM program for feral cats

 To reach us

-To everyone who is interested, needs information or guidance with our TNRM program, please contact the coordinator Cathy Mann at 514-735-2711, ext.
+To everyone who is interested, needs information or guidance with our TNRM program, please contact our TNRM team at 514-735-2711, ext.
 2362 or send an email to: firstname.lastname@example.org.
 We are a small program but we try to serve each person.

 There also some other non-profit organizations in the Montreal area that provide TNRM to some Municipalities and citizens, including EDUCHAT and Félins Urbain and SOS Félins (in Prévost).